-When a person has reasonedly realized the basic principles of his religion, in secondary matters of religion, such as namaz (prayer - trans.), Ruzi (fasting - trans.), Hajj (pilgrimage - trans.), Agreement and other issues can follow meets all requirements a mujtahid (Shiite jurist who has reached the highest degree in the interpretation of religious laws - trans.), specializing in the field of fiqh (Islamic jurisprudence - trans.) and argumentation [giving divine decrees from relevant arguments].
+When a person has reasonably realized the basic principles of his religion, in minor matters of religion, such as namaz (prayer - lane), ruze (post - lane), hajj (pilgrimage - lane), transaction and other issues, he can imitate a person who meets all the requirements mujtehid (Shia jurist who has reached the highest degree in the interpretation of religious laws - trans.), specializing in the field of fiqh (Islamic jurisprudence - trans.) and argumentation [producing divine decrees from appropriate arguments].
 Imitation means seeking advice from a specialist.
-This means that if a person is not informed about any of the life issues, he can turn to a specialist with a question.
-For example, if a person is sick, he should consult a doctor, if he wants to build a house, he should consult an architect or an experienced mason.
-The same thing happens in matters related to secondary matters of religion and divine decrees.
-In such cases, a person should turn to a specialist in this matter - he meets all the requirements of mujtehid and establish his opinion as the basis of his practical activity.
+This means that if a person does not have awareness in any of life's issues, then he can turn to a specialist with a question of interest to him.
+For example, if a person is sick, he should go to a doctor; if he wants to build a house, he should go to an architect or an experienced stonemason.
+The same happens in matters related to secondary matters of religion and divine decrees.
+In such cases, a person should turn to a specialist in this matter - a mujtehid that meets all the requirements and establish his opinion as the basis of his practical activities.